TimChinye/NestYourCSS/README.md

 ## Features

 -   **Nest CSS:** Convert standard CSS to the latest native nested syntax.
--   **De-nest CSS:** Flatten nested CSS back to standard, browser-compatible CSS.
+-   **Denest CSS:** Flatten nested CSS back to standard, browser-compatible CSS.
 -   **Minify CSS:** Optimize your stylesheets by removing unnecessary characters.
 -   **Beautify CSS:** Format and indent your code for maximum readability and maintainability.
 -   **Customizable Editor:** Adjust font, font size, indentation, and word wrap to your preference.